rl-institut/OWEFE/README.md

 ___
 ## Installation

-Currently supported Python Version are 3.7, 3.8 & 3.9.
-For using OWEFE you need to install oemof.solph in your current environemnt.
-Therefore use
+The currently supported Python Version is 3.8.10.
+For using OWEFE clone the repository to your local machine.
+Then create a new virtual environment with Python Version 3.8.10.
+Activate the new virtual environment and move to the repository folder.

-    pip install oemof.solph
+    `pip install -r requirements`

 Further, you need to intall a solver in your system.
 To do so, please see the oemof README:
 [oemof README](https://github.com/oemof/oemof-solph#readme)